MystenLabs/sui/narwhal/benchmark/README.md

 Waiting for all instances to boot...
 Successfully created 10 new instances
 ```
-You can then clone the repo and install rust on the remote instances with `fab install`:
+You can then clone the repo and install Rust on the remote instances with `fab install`:
 ```
 $ fab install